Thej26/CS252_Assignment/README.md

 As the parent and child are separate processes, they will need to arrange how the starting time will be shared between them.
 You will write two versions of this program, each representing a differentmethod of IPC.

-P-8 Chapter 3 Processes The first version will have the child process write the starting time to a region of shared memory before it calls exec().
+The first version will have the child process write the starting time to a region of shared memory before it calls exec().
 After the child process terminates, the parent will read the starting time from shared memory.
 Refer to Section 3.7.1 for details using POSIX shared memory.
 In that section, there are separate programs for the producer and consumer.
 As the solution to this problem requires only a single program, the region of shared memory can be established before the child process is forked, allowing both the parent and child processes access to the region of shared memory.

 The second version will use a pipe.
 The child will write the starting time to the pipe, and the parent will read from it following the termination of the child process.